Camshaft Selection Small-Block Chevy

 Edelbrock 2102 Camshaft Kit

-This is one of Edelbrock's milder cams for 1957-1986 small-block Chevys.
-The 2102 cam will optimize low to mid-range torque, from off-idle to 5500 rpm.
+Here's one of Edelbrock's mid-performance cams for 1957-1986 Chevy small-blocks.
+The 2102 cam optimizes low to mid-range torque from off-idle to 5500 rpm.
 It features smooth idling for daily driven cars and light trucks.

-As you can see on the dyno chart results, there is a modest increase in throttle response and torque.
+As you can see from the dyno chart results, there is an increase in throttle response and torque.

 Edelbrock 2102 Cam Specs